deepmancer/rss-training-iclr2024/README.md

 Our results underscore two significant insights:

-1. Out-of-domain samples, even when unlabeled, can be harnessed to narrow the generalization gap, provided that the true data distribution adheres to a form of the "cluster assumption."
+1. Out-of-domain samples, even when unlabeled, can be harnessed to narrow the generalization gap, provided that the true data distribution adheres to a form of the <em>"cluster assumption"</em>.
 2. The semi-supervised learning paradigm can be regarded as a special case of our framework when there are no distributional shifts.

 We validate our claims through experiments conducted on a variety of synthetic and real-world datasets.